From Istanbul to Berlin: Zig Zagging Across the Former Iron Curtain by Train

 When I first visited Croatia in 2003, I found a land still lined with scars, where bullet holes and blasted buildings lingered between fresh fruit markets and sunshine-lit cafes.
 Yet I also found unaffected beauty in the rocks of Croatia's coastline, chalked up great times with friends in Zagreb, and timeless warmth in the the amber streets of medieval Dubrovnik.

-My trip to Hiroshima redefined my ideas of tying history to a place, while my travels though Austria earlier this year made me realise once more the confused and empty bubble that marks out central and eastern Europe in the map inside my brain.
+My trip to Hiroshima redefined my ideas of tying history to a place, while my travels though Austria made me realise once more the confused and empty bubble that marked out central and eastern Europe in the map inside my brain.

 I knew more about the history and modern day life of islands far, far away like Australia, Japan and Cuba, than I did this chunk of mainland that lives so close to home.

-So this year, when InterRail invited me to travel through eastern Europe on a global Interrail Pass, I knew the time had come to find out more.
-And besides, the weight of a fictional girl’s suicide attempt in Ljubljana was becoming too much to bear.
+So when InterRail invited me to travel through eastern Europe on a global Interrail Pass, I knew the time had come to find out more.

-#IronRoute is a rail trip from Istanbul to Berlin that aims to explore the theme of “east” and “west” as it used to apply to Europe, while also getting a taste of those places as they are today.
-It’ll skirt along the hem of the Iron Curtain (hey, indulge me here) as shown in the map below.
+It explored the theme of “east” and “west” as it used to apply to Europe, while also glimpsing a taste of those places as they are today.

 It, when I was feeling fanciful, skirted along the hem of the Iron Curtain.